adar2378/pin_code_fields/README.md

   /// Character used for obscuring text if obscureText is true.
   ///
   /// Must not be empty.
 Single character is recommended.
+If obscuringWidget
+  /// is provided then it will be ignored.
   ///
   /// Default is ● - 'Black Circle' (U+25CF)
   final String obscuringCharacter;

+  /// Widget used to obscure text
+  ///
+  /// it overrides the obscuringCharacter final Widget obscuringWidget;

+  /// Whether to use haptic feedback or not
+  ///
+  ///
+  final bool useHapticFeedback;

+  /// Haptic Feedback Types
+  ///
+  /// heavy, medium, light links to respective impacts
+  /// selection - selectionClick, vibrate - vibrate
+  /// check [HapticFeedback] for more final HapticFeedbackTypes hapticFeedbackTypes;

+  /// Decides whether typed character should be
+  /// briefly shown before being obscured final bool blinkWhenObscuring;

+  /// Blink Duration if blinkWhenObscuring is set to true final Duration blinkDuration;

   /// returns the current typed text in the fields final ValueChanged<String> onChanged;